GKO95/GKO95.github.io/_docs/programming/en/PRGMING_Cpp.md

 Commonly used data types such as `int,` `float,` `char,` and more are already defined and are called through the `iostream` header file.
 This chapter introduces defining a new user-defined data type that is similar to these data types but can store multiple data in a single variable.

 ## Structure
 The structure is a user-defined data type that integrates multiple member fields as a single structure tag regardless of their data type.
-Use the `struct` keyword to define a structure in C++ language.
+Use the `struct` keyword to define a structure.

 ```cpp
 /* STRUCTURE DEFINITION: 5-BYTE SIZE */